Updated March 2020

 - At what frequency should a movie or video game be displayed so that it doesn’t appear choppy?

-Let’s look at them in turn.
+Let’s look at each of them in turn.

 The first question is straightforward.
 It’s been known for more than a hundred years that light flickering at high frequency appears stable.
 It’s an important phenomenon in everyday life, as many display and lighting technologies work by displaying very brief flashes of light several times a second.
 This includes the incadescent light bulb, fluorescent lights and cathode ray tubes (CRTs, the bulky glass tubes in old TVs).